Quality Engineering in the Era of Industry 4.0

 The Big Trends: Big Data and Soft Skills

 Big data analytics–The modern factory produces an overwhelming amount of data.
-The activities of machines and humans are constantly recorded, and as server capacity and monitoring technology improve, engineers will have access to data on a previously unimaginable scale.
+New machine monitoring technologies constantly record machine data, and IoT increasingly captures the human dimension of quality as well.
+As server capacity and monitoring technology improve, engineers will have access to data on a previously unimaginable scale.
 Increasingly, quality engineers will be expected to use this data to inform their suggestions.
-As factories come to rely on this data for continuous improvement and quality assurance, QAs will need to understand–if not master–the use of large data sets and basic data science for quality related insights.
+As factories come to rely on this data for continuous improvement and quality assurance, quality engineers will need to understand, if not master, the use of large data sets and basic data science for quality related insights.

 Soft Skills–Just as important as big data analytics, if not more, are soft skills.
+Increasingly, quality engineering means attending to the human dimension of production.
 Creative problem solving and people skills will help keep quality engineers central to any manufacturing operation.

 As data scientists know, big data sets don’t solve problems by themselves.
 Messy data need to be gathered and organized.
 They require human intervention and interpretation.
 Quality engineers will increasingly do the hard, creative work that makes data analysis possible.

 In order to succeed in Industry 4.0, quality engineers will need to be able to frame quantitative manufacturing problems.
-They will need to understand how a surplus of data can be marshaled to provide the insights they desire.
+They will need to understand how to marshal a surplus of data to provide the insights they desire.

-Communication will also be critical for the Industry 4.0 QE.
+Communication will also be critical for the Industry 4.0 quality engineering.

 With new technology will come new questions, new areas for testing, and unknown unknowns.
 Quality engineers will find themselves in a position where they need to explain new concepts and initiatives to technical and lay audiences.
 They’ll: